 In terms of design and appearance, Roomba 980 and Roomba 960 are designed to look similar.
-The 980 has a simple and sleek design; it has a central camera that scans the areas to be cleaned and make mental note of walls, furniture and other obstacles that come in its way.
+The 980 has a simple and sleek design; it has a central camera that scans the areas to be cleaned and make mental note of walls, furniture, and other obstacles that come in its way.
 There is an auto clean button.
-Other features in it include bumper ring, camera, handle and Home button which are similar in both.
+Other features in it include bumper ring, camera, handle, and Home button which are similar in both.

 The Roomba 960 model mimics similar design aspects.
-The buttons, as well as camera positions, are same.
+The buttons, as well as camera positions, are the same.
 There is a lighter approach to its overall design, mainly because it is inbuilt with a lighter battery and is devoid of the carpet boost technology.
 The charcoal and matte gray accents on it create a contrast look overall.

 Bottom line: Design and aesthetics of both models are similar though the 960 model is lighter and has a different gray and black interface compared to the overall black design of iRobot Roomba 980.